Pharmacy Professional Services

 NPS Medicinewise has a useful article on Pharmacovigilance in relation to common palliative care symptoms and balancing the potential harms and benefit of medications.

-The SPICT and SPICT4ALL Tools can be used to identify people whose health is deteriorating and would benefit from review of current medications and future planning.
+The SPICT Tool (299kb pdf) and SPICT4ALL Tool (299kb pdf) Tools can be used to identify people whose health is deteriorating and would benefit from review of current medications and future planning.

 Last Days of Life